-- Psychological effects – somatization, depression, post-traumatic stress disorder, eating disorders, anxiety, sleep disturbances, poor self-esteem, etc.
+- Psychological effects – stigmatization, depression, post-traumatic stress disorder, eating disorders, anxiety, sleep disturbances, poor self-esteem, etc.

 A thorough assessment and examination of the child would be done.
-To gain information, a medical history is taken and an interview conducted.
-A head-to-toe physical examination is also done.
+In order to gain more information, the doctor will take a medical history and interview the child.
+He will then do a head-to-toe physical examination on the child.

-- If the child presents with symptoms of an STI e.g. vaginal discharge, genital ulcers.
+- The child presents with symptoms of an STI e.g. vaginal discharge, genital ulcers.

-- If the perpetrator is known to have an STI or is at high risk of contracting STIs.
+- The perpetrator is known to have an STI or is at high risk of contracting STIs.

-- If there is a high prevalence of STIs in the community.
+- There is a high prevalence of STIs in the community.

-- If anyone in the household is showing symptoms of an STI.
+- Anyone in the household is showing symptoms of an STI.

-- If the patient or parent requests for testing.
+- The patient or parent requests for testing.

 After a thorough assessment, the child would be treated based on findings.
 Psychological counselling and social support should be provided for the child to ensure that any psychological or emotional injury is also treated.